-- a) Provide mass care in a manner consistent with all applicable laws, regulations and guidelines, including those pertaining to individuals with access and functional needs. - b) Consolidate information about the mass care activities of non-governmental organizations and private-sector companies in order to coordinate operations with state and federal agencies. - c) Within the first 72 hours of a critical incident, begin to establish mass care services for up to 331,400 people and for up to 218,300 household pets needing shelter (THIRA). - d) Support more than one million people needing transportation assistance (THIRA). - e) During the first seven days of an incident, implement a plan to support mass care services during transition to short-term recovery (THIRA).
+- a) Provide mass care in a manner consistent with all applicable laws, regulations and guidelines, including those pertaining to individuals with access and functional needs. - b) Consolidate information about the mass care activities of non-governmental organizations and private-sector companies in order to coordinate operations with state and federal agencies. - c) Within the first 72 hours of a critical incident, begin to establish shelter, feeding, and hydration operations (including Points of Distribution) for up to 331,400 people and for up to 218,300 household pets needing shelter (THIRA). - d) Support more than one million people needing transportation assistance (THIRA). - e) During the first seven days of an incident, implement a plan to support mass care services during transition to short-term recovery (THIRA).